 Kabbage’s repayment terms are pretty straightforward.
 You get either a six- or 12-month line of credit with Kabbage and then make monthly payments over that period.
 Repayment terms for Kabbage loans are shorter than many competitors.
-Also, while you can save money by repaying your loan early, you don’t save as much as you would with other lenders.
+Also, while you can save money by repaying your loan early, you don’t save as much as you would with other online lenders.
 This is because the fees for Kabbage loans are higher in the early months of repayment.

 OnDeck: User Reviews